theRTB/ForzaShiftTone/README.md

 - View graphs button: If enabled and pressed, displays a power graph in a separate window.

 ## Known issues
-- The python variant will on rare occasions crash: seems to be mttkinter related and is unlikely to be fixed
+- Application will on rare occasions crash: related to the UI library and cannot be fixed
 - The power curve is not filtered.
 Noisy data can cause target shift rpm that are incorrect.